 Many people don't have the time to participate in a regular on-campus graduate program.
-For these people, distance learning, which constitutes learning online, and supplemented occasionally by a phone call or Skype to a professor, a teaching assistant or another classmate, is a viable option for busy people who want to attend graduate school but don't think they can fit it into their schedules.
+For these people, distance learning (also called online), supplemented occasionally by a phone call or Skype to a professor, a teaching assistant or another classmate, is a viable option for busy people who want to attend graduate school but don't think they can fit it into their schedules.

 Taking an online graduate course can benefit graduate students in many ways.
 Technology has opened up an entirely new avenue to graduate learning.
 Much more than simply a trend, more and more colleges and universities are offering online programs.

 According to Making the Grade: Online Education in the United States, 2006, more than 2,200 colleges and universities were surveyed by the Babson Group regarding online learning, and the findings tell us that two-thirds of the country's largest universities have adopted fully online programs.
 In addition, more than 96 percent of large institutions offer at least some online courses or programs.

 To take an online course, a student needs to have the right materials, including a computer, printer and an Internet connection.
 Students should be proficient in the use of computers, the Internet, e-mail and instant messaging.
 Connections with instructors and fellow students are made through message boards, chat rooms, e-mail and the telephone.

 Online classes can be live or non-live, meaning the students may interact with the professor at that exact moment, or will simply need to keep up with the syllabus and stay connected via e-mail or other messaging forms.
 Lectures for both can be taught through Web- and teleconferences, bulletin boards, text chats and streaming audio, among other methods.
 In most cases, online programs will promote good organizational skills, since the students are essentially on their own in deciding when and how to do their work.